brotkrueml/typo3-matomo-widgets/Documentation/Widgets/Index.rst

 Default configuration parameters in the :file:`Configuration/Services.yaml` file matomo_widgets.country.parameters:
-      - period: month
+      - period: range
-      - date: today
+      - date: last28
       - filter_limit: 50
       - filter_sort_column: nb_visits
       - filter_sort_order: desc

+.. _widgets-custom-dimensions:

 Custom dimensions
 =================

+.. versionchanged:: 4.0
+   The numbers for the last 28 days are displayed.
+In older versions the numbers for the current month have been shown.

 With `custom dimensions`_ any custom data can be assigned to visitors or actions.
 Before a custom dimension can be used as a dashboard widget it has to